isomerpages/mof-vital/media-library/publications/_posts/2022-05-13-post-Article by FutureCIO: Stopping Singapore's looming labour shortage.md

 by FutureCIO Editors | 13 MAY 2022</div>
 <img src="/images/Media/FutureCIO_Image1.png">
 <p style="font-size: 18px;color:#585858;text-align:justify;">
-	UiPath’s <a href="https://www.uipath.com/newsroom/new-uipath-study-reveals-half-of-office-workers-seeking-resignation">2022 Office Worker Survey</a> of more than 500 office workers in Singapore revealed that 66% of office workers are feeling increased pressure at work because their colleagues have quit within the last year, the third-highest of seven countries polled.
+	UiPath’s 2022 Office Worker Survey of more than 500 office workers in Singapore revealed that 66% of office workers are feeling increased pressure at work because their colleagues have quit within the last year, the third-highest of seven countries polled.
 </p>
 <p style="font-size: 18px;color:#585858;text-align:justify;">
 Alarmingly, 86% of respondents have had to take on up to six new tasks outside of their job descriptions following co-workers' departure with 69% saying they no longer know their responsibilities.